Iasa-Global/btabok/pages/engagement_model/views.md

 Using models (and modelling tools) rather than static diagrams to design an architecture provides distinct advantages in creating views.
 Since the views are connected to the model, changes in the model can be will be reflected immediately in any views.
 This provides the architect with a very useful way to assess the impact of change.
 Changes can be made to the model and impact on the architecture views can be analysed togther with the different stakeholders.

 # The Origins of Views and Viewpoints

-**<u>COMMENT:SD:</u> _We should look at the structure of this section, perhaps describe viewpoints clearly before moving on to views.
-Some of the following sections fell like a mix._**
+<mark>COMMENT:SD: _We should look at the structure of this section, perhaps describe viewpoints clearly before moving on to views.
+Some of the following sections felt like a mix.</mark>

 The concept of views and viewpoints originated back in the 1970's (ref:
 Ross's Structure Analysis and Design Technique) the Views became widely